vnmtwo/Packmagic/readme.md

 ## Additional features

-- Light devices can get light program from any artnet source (light controller or software (f.e. resolume)
+- Light devices can get light program from any artnet source (light controller or software f.e. resolume) by wi-fi.